 It is the object of our faith that makes our faith legitimate.
-Because we believe something intensely does not make it true nor does not believing it make it untrue.
+Because we believe something intensely does not make it true, nor does not believing it makes it untrue.
 When a Christian believes a promise from God, that does not make the promise true.
-The promise is true whether we believe whether we believe it or not.
+The promise is true whether we believe it or not.
 However, if we fail to believe it, we lose the enjoyment of it.

 Faith enables us to enter into the reality of what is objectively true.
 Faith sees the invisible but not the nonexistent (Tozer).
 That is the difference between faith and superstition.

 Trust never tests God’s promises.
-Testing God’s promises shows lack of confidence in God.
+Testing God’s promises show a lack of confidence in God.
 On the other hand, those who trust God can take the shocks of life.
 When that telephone call comes, a believer with strong faith can cope more powerfully than a Christian with little faith.